ohdaeuno/MARS/README.md

 man: The folder containing help files for mars().

-tests: The folder containing test file with 3 examples with real dataset.
+tests: The folder containing test file with 3 examples with real dataset (test.R).

 vignettes: The folder containing guide to our package, MARS.